 How do we refer to Armstrong in our written communications and speeches?

-In first written reference, it is standard to use the entire name: Armstrong Atlantic State University.
+In first written reference, it is standard to use the entire name: Armstrong State University.
 After that you can refer to the university as Armstrong.
-Use of AASU and Armstrong Atlantic is being phased out.
+Please refrain from using ASU.

 How can I help with the transition?